-Staffing levels and skill mix meet the cultural and clinical needs of residents.
-Staff are appointed, orientated, and managed using current good practice.
+Staffing levels and skill mix meet the cultural and clinical needs of the residents.
+Staff are appointed, orientated, and managed using current good practice though performance appraisals are not consistently carried out.
 A systematic approach to identify and deliver ongoing learning supports safe equitable service delivery.